Combine (Half-Life): Promotion and reception

+Cosplayers dressed as "metrocops" at Montreal Comiccon 2015.

 The Combine have inspired the creation of several items of merchandise for the Half-Life series.
 A plush toy was created by Valve, based on the synthetic tripod Hunters introduced in Episode Two.
 Sold and distributed via Valve's online store, the toy was released in February 2008.
 In addition, Valve has produced t-shirts depicting the Combine's idea of humanity's evolution, from ape to Combine Overwatch soldier mirroring The March of Progress, and a lithograph displaying twelve pieces of concept art for the Combine soldier.

 The Combine have received a positive reaction from critics.
 1UP.com praised the "epic feel" built up by the Combine and their harsh rule of City 17 in Half-Life 2, stating that this created "a world governed by newspeak, decorated with urban decay, and lacking any hope".
 GameSpot echoed this praise, saying that the "vision of a dystopian police state is chillingly effective".
 PC Zone described the appearance of the Combine's soldiers as "Stormtrooper-like".
 While stating that overall the artificial intelligence for the game was "extremely competent", they expressed the opinion that Combine non-player characters "could have used better survival instincts", citing their reluctance to take cover and tendency to charge at the player and into a shotgun blast.
 GameSpot noted that their AI had been slightly improved in Episode One.
 The addition of the Hunter in Episode Two was praised by critics; Computer and Video Games stated that they were challenging to fight and were "a very welcome addition" to the series, while IGN stated that the Hunters were "impressively designed", "sleek and powerful all at once", and "reek of malicious alien intelligence".

 In Playing Dystopia, the Combine are directly compared with the Party in George Orwell's Nineteen Eighty-Four as a totalitarian regime organized according to an ideology.
 The book notes that Dr. Breen represents an archetypal father figure who lies that the Combine have created a utopia in order to justify the invasion.
 His reference to the Combine as "our Benefactors" ties back to the novel We by Yevgeny Zamyatin, in which the term is used to describe the ruler of the One State.
 The Combine also create the image of a utopia through mind manipulation and propaganda, causing humanity to accept a false sense of safety and "womb-like security".
 The suppression field deployed by the Combine to prevent new births and destroy the concept of the family was also compared to P. D. James' The Children of Men.
 Videogames and Education calls it a "terrible irony" that, having eliminated children, they positioned themselves as humanity's protector and nurturer.
 Aliens in Popular Culture describes the Combine's uniforms and architecture as referencing communism and fascism, comparing its overtones to Starship Troopers.
 The Brain Bugs from that novel are specifically noted as being referenced by the appearance and abilities of the Combine Advisors.